GTMStack

 Pre-built integrations (native or iPaaS) work when:

-For these cases, building a custom integration is over-engineering the solution.
+For these cases, building a custom integration is over-engineering.
 Use the pre-built option and spend your engineering time on workflows that actually need custom work.

 When Custom Workflows Are Necessary